jdjakub/papers/prog-2022/prog22-manuscript.md

 _Lisp systems._ In Lisp, source code is represented in memory as S-expressions, which can be manipulated by Lisp primitives.
 In addition, Lisp systems have robust macro processing as part of their semantics: expanding a macro revises the list structure of the code that uses the macro.
 Combining these makes it possible to define extensions to the system in Lisp, with syntax indistinguishable from Lisp.
 Moreover, it is possible to write a program that constructs another Lisp program and not only run it interpretively (using the \texttt{eval} function) but compile it at runtime (using the \texttt{compile} function) and execute it.
 Many domain-specific languages, as well as prototypes of new programming languages (such as Scheme), were implemented this way.
 Lisp the language is, in this sense, a "programmable programming language". \cite{LispIntro,ProgProgLang}

+### Dimensions: surface notation and internal notation
+All programming systems build up structures in memory, which we can consider as an *internal notation* not usually visible to the user.
+Even though such structures might be revealed in a debugger, they are hidden during normal operation.
+What the user interacts with instead is the *surface notation*, typically one of text or shapes on a screen.
+Every interaction with the surface notation alters the internal notation in some way, and the nature of this connection is worth examining in more detail.
+To do this, we illustrate with a simplified binary choice for the form of these notations.

+### Examples: implicit vs. explicit structure
+Let us partition notations into two families.
+Notations with *implicit structure* present as a sequence of items, such as textual characters or audio signal amplitudes.
+Those with *explicit structure* present as a tree or graph without an obvious order, such as shapes in a vector graphics editor.
+These two types of notations can be transformed into each other: the implicit structure contained in a string can be *parsed* into an explicit syntax tree, and an explicit document structure might be *rendered* into a sequence of characters with the same implicit structure.

+Now consider an interface to enter a personal name made up of a forename and a surname.
+For the surface notation, there could be a single text field to hold the names separated with a space; here, the sub-structure is implicit in the string.
+Alternatively, there could be two fields where the names are entered separately, and their separation is explicit.
+A similar choice exists for the internal notation built up in memory: is it a single string, or two separate strings?

+We can see that these choices give four combinations.
+More interestingly, they exhibit unique characters owing to two key asymmetries.
+Firstly, surface notation is mostly used by humans, while the internal notation is mostly used by the computer.
+Secondly, and most significantly, computer programs can only work with explicit structure, while humans can understand both explicit and implicit structure. \joel{informal vs formal structure?} Because of the practical consequences of this asymmetry, we will examine the combinations with emphasis on the *internal* notation first.

+### Examples: one string in memory (implicitly structured internal notation)
+The simplest case here would be with implicit structure in the surface notation, i.e. a single text box for the full name.
+Edits to the surface are straightforwardly mirrored interally and persisted to disk.
+This corresponds to *text editing*.
+We can generalize this to an idea of *sequence editing* if we view the fundamental act as *recording* events to a list over time.
+For text, these are key presses; for an audio editing interface they would be samples of sound amplitude.

+In the other case, with two text boxes, we have *sequence rendering*.
+The information about the separation of the two strings, present in the interface, is not quite "thrown away" but is made *implicit* as a space character in the string.
+This combination corresponds to Visual Basic generating code from GUI forms, video editors combining multiple clips and effects into a single stream, and 3D renderers turning scene graphs into pixels.
+Another example is line-based diff tools, which provide side-by-side views and related interfaces, yet must ultimately forward the user's changes to the underlying text file.

+Critically, in both of these cases, a computer program can only manipulate the stored sequences *as* sequences; that is, by inserting, removing, or serially reading.
+The appealing feature here is that these operations are simple to implement and may be re-usable across many types of sequences.
+However, any further structure is implicit and, to work with it programmatically, a user must write a program to *parse* it into something explicit.
+Furthermore, errors introduced at this stage may simply be *recorded* into the sequence, only to be discovered much later in an attempt to use the data.

+### Examples: two strings in memory (explicitly structured internal notation)
+\joel{TODO: cite The Many Forms of a Single Fact}
+With two text boxes, both notations match, so there is not much work to do.
+As with sequence editing, edits on the surface can be mirrored to the internal notation.
+This corresponds to vector graphics editors and 3D modelling tools, as well as *structure editors* for programming languages.
+For this reason we call this combination *structure editing*.

+With a single text field, we have *structure recovery.* Parsing needs to happen each time the input changes.
+This style is found in the DOM inspector in browser developer tools, where HTML can be edited as text to make changes to the document tree structure.
+More generally, this is the mode found in compilers and interpreters which accept program source text yet internally work on tree and graph structures.
+It is also possible to do a sort of structure editing this way, where the experience is made to resemble text editing but the output is explicitly structured.

+In both of these cases, in order to write programs to transform, analyze, or otherwise work with the digital artefact the user has created, one can trivially navigate the stored structure instead of parsing it for every use.
+Parsing is either done away with altogether or is reduced to a transient process that happens during editing; this means errors can be caught at the moment they are introduced instead of remaining latent.

 ### References
 *Cognitive Dimensions of Notation* \cite{CogDims} provide a comprehensive framework for analysing individual notations, while our focus here is on how multiple notations are related and how they are structured.
 It is worth noting that the Cognitive Dimensions also define _secondary notation_, but in a different sense to ours.
 For them, secondary notation refers to whether a notation allows including redundant information such as color or comments for readability purposes.